Identifying those at risk

 Assessing family violence, drug and alcohol use and adaption to the postnatal context

-It is important to recognise that the ANRQ did not include questions pertaining to family violence or drug and alcohol use, as these questions were asked at other times on the antenatal care process.
+It’s important to recognise that the ANRQ did not include questions pertaining to family violence or drug and alcohol use.
+This is because these questions were asked at other times on the antenatal care process.

-It is, therefore, recommended that these questions are also asked alongside the ANRQ as part of the risk assessment process.
+It is therefore recommended that these questions are also asked alongside the ANRQ as part of the perinatal mental health risk assessment process.
 To support this, we have added these questions to the existing ANRQ questionnaire (see links below).

-For those health professionals assessing risk in the postnatal period, we also recommend asking additional items pertaining to adaption to the birth and postnatal period through the inclusion of three additional items, as displayed in the postnatal questionnaire below.
+For those health professionals assessing risk in the postnatal period, we also recommend asking additional items pertaining to adaption to the birth and postnatal period through the inclusion of three additional items.
+These are displayed in the postnatal questionnaire below.

 ANRQ Questionnaire with family violence, drug and alcohol use questions (recommended for use antenatally)